fbuireu/fbuireu/README.md

  🌱 *I’m currently learning*: Learning cool stuff as always, right now I'm obsessed with **Gatsby**, **React** and **JavaScript**.

- 👯 *I’m looking to collaborate on*: open-source projects, the core of any amazing frameworks, world domination/overthrowing capitalism.
+ 👯 *I’m looking to collaborate on*: open-source projects, the core of any amazing frameworks, overthrowing capitalism.

  💬 *Ask me about*: that time I invented a new risotto recipe during quarantine, or anything Gatsby-related.